OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

-Virtuoso's implementation of bitmap indices is designed to work efficiently even when the leading key parts have relatively high cardinality, i.e. many distinct values, causing there to be a large number of mostly empty bitmaps.
+Virtuoso's implementation of bitmap indices is designed to work efficiently even when the leading key parts have relatively high cardinality, i.e., many distinct values, causing there to be a large number of mostly empty bitmaps.
 Of course, if each bitmap has only one bit set, for example if every customer is in a different state, there is no benefit to bitmap indices.
 On the other hand, there is also almost no